noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 #### Fungible Tokens (FT):
 Traditional currencies and cryptocurrencies are fungible; they are identical, interchangeable, and divisible.
 For currencies to work as a standard payment method, fungibility is essential.

 Fungible tokens do not have a unique serial number or history; there is nothing to distinguish one from the next.
 For example, every $5 note is exactly the same and holds the same value.
-Every half of one fungible token is equal to two quarters of another.
+Every half of one fungible token is equal to two-quarters of another.

 Fungible tokens are useful for things like currency, reward points, discounts, and promotional materials—any item that doesn't require a unique identity.